| | |

 Easy Sweet Potato Casserole

-Sweet Potato Casserole is an easy, iconic side dish perfect for the holidays with a smooth, velvety texture and sweet distinctive flavor.
-Topped with a crunchy pecan streusel and a hint of citrus, it’s a classic favorite for your Thanksgiving table.
+Sweet Potato Casserole is an easy, iconic side dish perfect for the holidays.
+Its smooth, velvety texture and sweet, distinctive flavor, with a crunchy pecan streusel and a hint of citrus, make it a classic favorite for your Thanksgiving table.

 Want to save this recipe?